jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Rear Page Summary

-Do you ever loo at the man in the mirror.
+Do you ever look at the man in the mirror.
 Talk with him, try to motivate yourself with a story of encouragement.
 Maybe you say you're tall or whatever.
 None of that matters in the end....

 ... once you put yourself inside the story of ongoing history technological evolution, politics, economics, and the human experience starts making a lot more sense.
-It's a story we're living...
+It's a story we're living daily.
+And while we today may not be looking in teh mirror and seeing our technological selves, evolution is...

+we'll answers
+- why does freedom always (eventually) wins. (better pain/impression frontline feedback loop)
+- what racism, sexism, elitism are and why they always lose (until now).
+- what civil wars and revolutions are.
+- how the same laws of evolution determine our destiny

 ## Inner flap

-mention

-- tree of evolution.
-- ideological loyalty keeps us jumping from branch to branch.
-- faceless life vs formed/masked identity.
-- entropy vs life.
-- reorienteing the story of life and the humans and technology inside it.

 For centuries, humanity has sought to understand our place in the world through the lens of ideology - the grand belief systems, political philosophies, and cultural narratives we follow, vote for, and even fight over throughout history.
 But what if these human-centric worldviews have obscured the true driving force behind our advancement as a species?